iomesh/docs/docs/volumesnapshot-operations/create-snapshotclass.md

     kind: VolumeSnapshotClass
     metadata:
       name: iomesh-example-snapshot-sc
-    driver: com.iomesh.csi-driver  # Specify the driver, which defaults to the driver in iomesh.yaml.
+    driver: com.iomesh.csi-driver  # The driver in iomesh.yaml.
-    deletionPolicy: Delete # Specify the deletion policy.
+    deletionPolicy: Delete # "Delete" is recommended.
     ```

 2. Apply the YAML config to create the VolumeSnapshotClass.